 The most beautiful unknown places in New Zealand

-OK to actually get here you will have to walk a bit but oh my, Lake Daniell is gorgeous.
-We were advised to do this hiking track by a Kiwi who lives in Holland and he promised us that it would be awesome.
+To actually get here you will have to walk a bit but oh my, Lake Daniell is gorgeous.
+I have been here for the first time in 2011 and returned in 2023.
+I was back then advised to do this hiking track by a Kiwi who lives in Holland and he promised me that it would be awesome.
 Well it sure was!
 Although I think this one will be popular in weekends and holidays, we didn’t see anyone on the track and we visited early December.
 The track from the parking lot is 8.4 km one way and will take you some 3 hours to complete.
 The Manson Nicholls Memorial Hut is at the lakeside and a great spot for lunch before you head back.
-Or do as we did and camp overnight, even better!
-More information about this track can be found on the DOC website or on our blog about Lake Daniell and its sandflies…
+Or do as I did and camp overnight, even better!

 Omarama Clay Cliffs